 '''

 In [17]: q.type

 Out[17]: 'oper'

 In [18]: q.isherm

 Out[18]: False

-In [19]: q.data

 '''

 The data attribute returns a message stating that the data is a sparse matrix.
 All Qobj instances store their data as a sparse matrix to save memory.
 To access the underlying dense matrix one needs to use the qutip.Qobj.full function as described below.